kenny-io/shopify-gridsome/README.md

 ### Preview

-This project is hosted on [Netlify](https://app.netlify.com/) and available her for preview https://shopify-gridsom.netlify.app/
+This project is hosted on [Netlify](https://app.netlify.com/) and available here for preview https://shopify-gridsom.netlify.app/